remykarem/remykarem.github.io/books-src/cryptography-book/src/asn1-schemas/pkcs12.md

 Common filenames: `.pfx`, `.p12`

-This format can store _multiple_ cryptographic objects — server certificate, intermediate certificates and the private key.
+This format can store _multiple_ cryptographic objects:
+* private key,
+* server certificate, and
+* intermediate certificates.

 The individual certificates are in [X.509](./x509.md) format.